-The definitions in this glossary are those recommended by the IVSC, but other definitions and terms exist.
-Users of this Glossary are advised to check whether the IVS definition was intended before relying on a definition it contains to interpret any document.
+This Glossary defines certain terms used in the International Valuation Standards.
+This Glossary is applicable to the International Valuation Standards and does not attempt to define basic valuation, accounting or finance terms, as valuers are assumed to have an understanding of such terms (see definition of “valuer”).The definitions in this glossary are those used by the IVSC within the current version of IVS..
 The International Valuation Standards Council, the authors and the publishers do not accept responsibility for loss caused to any person who acts or refrains from acting in reliance on the material in this publication, whether such loss is caused by negligence or otherwise.

 Click one of the letters above to advance the page to terms beginning with that letter.